-for appropriate choices of hyperparameters $\zeta_0$, $\zeta_{1,0}$, $\eta_0$, $\eta_{1,0}$, $\lambda_{0,j}$, $\lambda_{1,j,0}$, and $q$ provided in Appendix~\ref{app:regret_datapoor}. \end{theorem} We provide expressions for the hyperparameter choices and a proof in Appendix~\ref{app:regret_datapoor}.
-Theorem~\ref{thm:bdt_rgt_sgl_dp} shows that RMBandit attains a regret bound that only scales \textit{logarithmically} in the context dimension $d$ --- i.e., we obtain an \textit{exponential} reduction in regret, which is especially valuable in data-poor problems.
+for appropriate choices of hyperparameters $\omega_0$, $\zeta_{1,0}$, $\eta_{1,0}$, $\lambda_{0}$, $\lambda_{1,0}$, and $q$ provided in Appendix~\ref{app:regret_datapoor}. \end{theorem} We provide a proof in Appendix~\ref{app:regret_datapoor}.
+The above result shows that \textsf{RMBandit} attains a regret bound that only scales \textit{logarithmically} in the context dimension $d$ --- i.e., we obtain an \textit{exponential} reduction in regret, which is especially valuable in data-poor problems.
 Note that the regret of instance $j$ scales as if the arm parameters $\{\beta_k^j\}$ are $s$-sparse (see, e.g., \cite{bastani2020online}) while our arm parameters are dense; this intuition aligns with our offline result in Theorem~\ref{thm:tmean_reg_hpb_dp}.

-It is worth noting that the regret of instance $j$ scales \textit{as if} the arm parameters $\{\beta_k^j\}$ are $s$-sparse \citep[see, e.g.,][]{bastani2020online}.
-However, our arm parameters are \textit{not} sparse, i.e., $\|\beta_k^j\|_0 = d$.
-Rather, RMBandit achieves this scaling as a consequence of our multitask learning approach.
-When a neighbouring instance is data-rich, it provides a good estimate of the shared model $\beta^\dagger$, which allows us to substantially reduce the dimensionality of our estimation problem by focusing on learning only the bias term $\delta^j$ (which is $s$-sparse) rather than $\beta^j$ (which is dense).
-This intuition aligns with the offline settings considered in \cite{bastani2020predicting} and \cite{pmlr-v139-xu21l}.